heartziq/movie-trailer-website/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Download/Clone the repo on local machine.
+Using python, run entertainment_center.py located at the root folder.

 ### Prerequisites